How much should I ask for a DUI personal injury claim

 Calculate Total Compensation Range

 Add all economic damages (medical bills + lost wages + property damage).
 Multiply by 2-5 depending on injury severity, recovery timeline, and drunk driver’s BAC level.
 Add punitive damages for exceptionally reckless impaired driving.
 Present this calculated range to insurance companies with supporting documentation.
-Initial demands typically start 25-50% higher than minimum acceptable settlement to allow negotiation room.
+Claim demands are typically supported by documentation of losses and may involve negotiation with insurers based on the evidence presented.

 Settlement Maximization Strategy: Key considerations for drunk driving injury compensation